cre-dev/xml2db/docs/index.md

 ---
-title: "Loading complex XML into a relational database"
+title: "Loading XML into a relational database"
 ---

-# Loading complex XML into a relational database
+# Loading XML into a relational database

 `xml2db` is a Python package which allows parsing and loading XML files into a relational database.
-It is designed to handle complex XML files which cannot be denormalized to flat tables.
+It builds automatically a mapping between an XML schema and a set of tables in the database.
+It means that it can handle complex XML files which cannot be denormalized into flat tables.
 It works out of the box, without any custom mapping rules.

-It can be used within an [Extract, Load, Transform](https://docs.getdbt.com/terms/elt) data pipeline pattern as it allows loading XML files into a relational data model which is very close from the source data, yet easy to work with.
+`xml2db` fits well within an [Extract, Load, Transform](https://docs.getdbt.com/terms/elt) data pipeline pattern as it allows loading XML files into a relational data model which is very close to the source data, yet easy to work with, being flat database tables.

 Starting from an XSD schema which represents a given XML structure, `xml2db` builds a data model, i.e. a set of database tables linked to each other by foreign keys relationships.
 Then, it allows parsing and loading XML files into the